madhums/madhums.github.io/_posts/2012-10-02-trade-offs-of-purely-client-side-development-approach.md

 ---
-layout: post
-categories: [backbone.js, javascript, productiveness, client]
-tumblr_id: 32740174839
+title: Trade-offs of purely client side apps
 date: 2012-10-02 16:21:52 UTC
-title: trade-offs of purely client side development approach
+description: Trade-offs of client side development approach
 keywords: backbone.js, client, development, api
-summary: Trade-offs of client side development approach
+categories: [backbone.js, javascript]
 ---

 I've been developing products on [backbone.js](http://github.com/documentcloud/backbone/) on the front end for past couple of months and I feel that the development is rather slow when compared to the server side (have you felt the same?).
 Here I am talking about fairly large applications in which you are working with collaborators.